snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 ### Clone Shipment Example

-The example below shows a request to clone a shipment <span class="highlight">NEED TO PUT IN EXAMPLE ONCE THE ENDPOINT STUB IS UP AND RUNNING</span>
+The example below shows a request to clone a shipment <span class="commented-out">NEED TO PUT IN EXAMPLE ONCE THE ENDPOINT STUB IS UP AND RUNNING</span>

 > [!NOTE]
 >
-> For full reference information on the **Clone Shipment** endpoint, see [LINK HERE]
+> For full reference information on the **Clone Shipment** endpoint, see [LINK HERE] -->

 ## Updating Shipments